smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 The syntax of these different elements is discussed in the following sections.

-**Note**: In addition to these 4 mandatory elements, it is recommended to include a Python doc string to provide a description of that the function is doing, as well as information on whether or not and what user-provided parameters may be required.
-This doc string will indeed be sent to the **Notebook** window by holding the ``H`` key pressed down while selecting the Python plugin function in the corresponding menu.
+**Note**: In addition to these 4 mandatory elements, it is recommended to include a Python ``doc string`` to provide a description of what the function is doing, as well as information on whether or not and what user-provided parameters may be required.
+This ``doc string`` can be sent to the **Notebook** window by holding the ``H`` key down while selecting the Python plugin function in the corresponding menu (the function will not be executed).

 Destination
 -----------